kramse/kramse-labs/README.md

 * 200 GB free storage

 **Important**
-You need to be able to run virtual machines which are Linux.
+To be able to run virtual machines which are Linux.
 I will run on Debian AMD64 version!
 You may be able to run some things under ARM64, if you have a modern Macbook with ARM processor.

+**Not all courses and training need both Debian and Kali Linux**

 Note: I can only help a little with operating system support.